 - Always stir your food with each interval.
 This will ensure your food heats up evenly.

 - Do not microwave food with high sugar or fat.
-These foods require a higher temperature to cook through, and this extreme heat can alter your plastic containers.
+These foods require a higher temperature to cook through, and this extreme heat can alter your plastic storage containers.
 And in turn, leach chemicals into your food.

-Gladware containers are microwave-safe and BPA-free containers.
+Gladware storage containers are microwave-safe and BPA-free containers.
 They can also be used to store food in your freezer and fridge.

 However, when it comes to using it in the microwave, the manufacturer’s guideline recommends that a corner of the lid be lifted before putting it in the microwave.